Welcome to the Ontario Nurses’ Association! We are glad that you have joined us!

 - Your Board of Directors

 Some of our chartered local associations maintain their own websites.
-Check out your Local’s website for information about local meetings, your executive team and important updates and news.
+Check out your Local website for information about local meetings, your executive team and news that impacts you and your colleagues.